jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/_configure.md

   * `_overflowAllowances` is an array contraining amounts, in wei (18 decimals), that a project can use from its own overflow on-demand for each payment terminal.
   * `_payoutSplits` is an array of payout splits to set.
   * `_reservedTokenSplits` is an array of reserved token splits to set.
-  * `_shouldConfigureActive` is a flag indicating if the active funding cycle should be reconfigured instead of queued up a new one.
 * The function is private to this contract.
 * The function returns the ID of the funding cycle that was configured.